Grapefruit–drug interactions

 Some fruit juices and fruits can interact with numerous drugs, in many cases causing adverse effects.
 The effect is most studied with grapefruit and grapefruit juice, but similar effects have been observed with certain other citrus fruits.

-The effect was first discovered accidentally in 1991, when a test of drug interactions with alcohol used grapefruit juice to hide the taste of the ethanol.
-A 2005 medical review advised patients to avoid all citrus juices until further research clarifies the risks.
-It was reported in 2008 that similar effects had been observed with apple juice.

-One whole grapefruit, or a small glass (200 mL) of grapefruit juice, can cause drug overdose toxicity.
+One whole grapefruit, or a small glass (200 mL) of grapefruit juice, can cause drug overdose toxicity in patients taking felodipine.
 Fruit consumed three days before the medicine can still have an effect.
 The relative risks of different types of citrus fruit have not been systematically studied.
 Affected drugs typically have an auxiliary label saying "Do not take with grapefruit" on the container, and the interaction is elaborated upon in the package insert.
-People are also advised to ask their physician or pharmacist about drug interactions.
+People are advised to ask their physician or pharmacist about drug interactions.
+However, some experts believe that for the majority of patients, complete avoidance of grapefruit is unwarranted.